gippoo/music/README.md

 Some randomly generated songs: https://gippoo.github.io/music/</br>
 Song titles are the actual song that is closest to the generated song in the latent space.

+**5. Issues**
+One issue is that several of the original songs were played with multiple instruments so there are many separate tracks layered on top of each other.
+Instruments like drums which are played quickly and repeatedly throughout a song are picked up by the network which sort of takes away from the song when played in piano.</br>
+When preprocessing the piano rolls, I chose to binarize the notes so note volume was not preserved.
+Instead, all notes are played at the same volume.